 - In the menu that opens on the right, copy the following AAD Identity Provider information.
 You will need this information for entry into Red Canary's SSO configuration.
-Note that these values will be different for every Active Directory Identity provider.
+NOTE: these values will be different for every Active Directory Identity provider.

-- Open your Red Canary Single Sign-On page (click your profile > Single Sign-On in the site navigation.
+- Open your Red Canary Single Sign-On page (click your profile > Single Sign-On in the site navigation).

-- Paste the Base64-encoded signing certificate information you downloaded from AAD into the Identity Provider x509 Cert field.
+- Paste the Base64-encoded signing certificate information you downloaded from SAML Signing Certificate section into the Identity Provider x509 Cert field.

 - Paste the SAML Single Sign-On Service URL into the Identity Provider SSO Target URL field.

 - Paste the SAML Entity ID into the Identity Provider Entity ID field.

 - Paste the Sign-Out URL into the Identity Provider SLO Target URL.

 - Set Email Attribute to "Email"